BEV$^2$PR: BEV-Enhanced Visual Place Recognition with Structural Cues: EXPERIMENTS

 Although there are multiple datasets available for VPR in challenging conditions, a deficiency is observed in annotated information for BEV semantic segmentation maps among them.
 Given our method's dependence on BEV features for extracting structural information, evaluations are performed on the NuScenes \cite{caesar2020nuscenes}, a public large-scale dataset for autonomous driving equipped with an entire suite of multi-modal sensors, including 6 cameras, 1 LiDAR, 5 radars, 1 IMU and 1 GPS.
 Among all the 1k scenes, each comprising a 20s-long sequence of consecutive frames, the trainval split includes 850 annotated scenes suitable for BEV generation, while the test split with 150 scenes has no annotations.
 Thus, only the annotated 850 scenes are eligible for our method.

-\textbf{Partitioning of Positive and Negative Samples.} Given some characteristics that the spatial positions of consecutive frames are close and the camera angle changes are limited, while appearance such as illumination undergoes minimal variations, treating consecutive frames as positive samples proves excessively facile and lacks practical significance.
+\textbf{Partitioning of Positive and Negative Samples.} Given the spatial proximity, the limited variations in camera angles and the minimal changes in appearance between consecutive frames, treating consecutive frames as positive samples proves excessively facile and lacks practical significance.
 Consequently, images within the same scene are not regarded as positive samples to one another.
 The selection of negative samples is straightforward: for each query sample, samples other than its positive samples and consecutive frames are defined as negative samples.

-The exclusive reliance on GPS for distinguishing between positive and negative samples presents challenges.
+The exclusive reliance on GPS for distinguishing between positive and negative samples presents challenges \cite{ge2020self}.
 Images captured in close geographical location may fail to depict identical scenes when oriented differently, leading to pseudo positive samples.
 And variations in camera position while photographing the same site may introduce the possibility of pseudo negative samples.
-Due to the limitations in reflecting place position with camera coordinates, we employ image coordinates rather than camera coordinates for determining positive samples corresponding to a query sample.
+Due to the limitations in reflecting place position with camera coordinates, we employ image coordinates rather than camera coordinates to determine positive samples corresponding to a query sample.

-In this work, the position of an image $p_{img}$ is defined as $25m$ in front of the camera.
-In order to obtain more reasonable initial positive and negative samples, each image is represented by a binary tuple $<p_{img}, v>$, where, $v$ represents the directional vector of the camera-captured image, denoted as
+In this work, the position of an image $p_{img}$ is defined as $25m$ in front of the camera, aligned with the center of BEV image.
+After comparison, the visual effect of the positive images determined by this position is the best.
+In order to obtain more reasonable initial positive and negative samples, each image is represented by a binary tuple $< >$, where, $v$ represents the directional vector of camera-captured images, denoted as

 where $p_{cam}$ represents the position of the camera.